ggonnella/gfaviz/README.md

                                  stylesheet <filename>.
 ```

-### Tree navigation
+### Tree navigation pane

-The tree navigation pane shows the content of the GFA file in form of a navigable tree.
+The tree navigation pane (top right in the GUI) shows the content of the GFA file in form of a navigable tree.

 The functions of the tree are:
 - obtain more information about an element, e.g. the length of a segment, or a tag of some element, without opening the text file
 - selecting an element, by clicking on it on the tree
 - exploring the connections of an element to other elements (e.g. edges connected to a link)

-### Search for an element
+### Search for elements

-In the search button, the ID of an element can be entered.
-This allows to search for any named element.
-Some elements always have an ID (segments), while other elements have an optional ID (e.g. edges, gaps, groups).
+In the search button, the ID of an element or multiple IDs (separated by spaces)
+can be entered.
+This allows to search for named elements.
+Some elements always have an ID (segments), while other elements have an optional
+ID (e.g. edges, gaps, groups).
+Unnamed elements cannot be searched for with this
+method.

 ### List of options